-Research Confirms IBS Treated with Probiotics
+Research Confirms Probiotics Treat IBS

-Yes, we are speaking of ones probiotic – or in the case of IBS, pathogenic – bacteria.
+Yes, we are speaking of probiotic – or in the case of IBS, pathogenic – bacteria.
 Our gut bacteria become very intimate with our intestines.
 Depending upon the species of bacteria colonizing ones gut, that relationship can either produce good digestion or irritable digestion.
 That is, irritable bowel syndrome.

 In fact, there have been so many studies that have confirmed this effect, that researchers are now conducting reviews and even reviews of reviews to confirm the evidence.